hypermedia-app/hypertest/docs/dsl/core/link.md

 ### Strict check

-The example above can be modified to require that the presence of a link.
+The example above can be modified to require that the presence of the `author` link.

 <<< @/api-examples/core/link/nested-mandatory.api